VetFamily: Andy Reid

 Andy Reid Kansas City Chiefs Super Bowl

-Reid’s father, Walter (or Wally), a World War II Navy veteran was a first responder at Pearl Harbor.
+Reid’s father, Walter (or Wally), a World War II Navy veteran, was a first responder at Pearl Harbor.
 He kept Reid disciplined as a young man.

 "I can't tell you I didn't get spanked," Reid told the Philadelphia Inquirer.
 "Dad would have the razor strap and go, 'Better take care of business.'
-So I tried to stay away from the razor strap, tried to be smarter than that razor strap."
+So I tried to stay away from the razor strap, and tried to be smarter than that razor strap."

 Walter went on to work in scene design in Hollywood and though he was strict, he also liked to poke fun.
 Reggie told the Kansas City Star that their father had a prankster side, and that Reid inherited it.
 He said it wasn’t unusual for Walter to use props from the film studio, including wigs, for fun at home.